ejhigson/dyPolyChord/docs/paper/paper.md

 ``dyPolyChord`` implements dynamic nested sampling using the efficient ``PolyChord`` sampler to provide state-of-the-art nested sampling performance.
 Like ``PolyChord``, ``dyPolyChord`` is optimized for calculations where the main computational cost is sampling new live points.
+For empirical tests of ``dyPolyChord``'s performance, see the dynamic nested sampling paper [@Higson2017b]; these tests can be reproduced using the code at <https://github.com/ejhigson/dns>.

 ``dyPolyChord`` uses a version of the dynamic nested sampling algorithm designed to minimise the computational overhead of allocating additional samples, so this should typically be a small part of the total computational cost.
 However this overhead may become significant for calculations where likelihood evaluations are fast and a large number of MPI processes are used (the saving, loading and processing of the initial exploratory samples is not currently fully parallelised).
 It is also worth noting that ``PolyChord``'s slice sampling-based implementation is less efficient than ``MultiNest`` (which uses rejection sampling) for low dimensional problems, although for calculations using ``dyPolyChord`` this is may be offset by efficiency gains from dynamic nested sampling.
 See [@Handley2015b] for more details.